Physical Development

 • Encourage children to feel proud of achievements in health and self-care.

-Physical development also encompasses the following skills;
+Physical development also encompasses the following skills:

-• Fine motor skills - when a child uses precise movements using specific body parts, such as the thumb and finger to pick objects up.
+• Fine motor skills - when a child uses precise movements using specific body parts, such as the thumb and finger, to pick objects up.

 • Gross motor skills - when a child uses their whole body in a movement, such as jumping or running.

-• Hand-eye coordination - when a child's hands and eyes are working together, for example catching a ball.
+• Hand-eye coordination - when a child's hands and eyes are working together, for example, catching a ball.
 These skills are also used when writing.

-• Mark making - this could be anything, from a baby or child making marks with their fingers in and, to dipping their hands or fingers in paint, to paint a picture.
+• Mark making - this could be anything, from a baby or child making marks with their fingers and, to dipping their hands or fingers in paint, to paint a picture.

-• Pincer movement - when a child uses an index finger and thumb, to pick up and move objects.
+• Pincer movement - when a child uses an index finger and thumb to pick up and move objects.
 These skills are needed to develop an effective and comfortable pencil grip.

 • Core strength -